 - Replacing words or phrases in your text

-- Find and deleting code you do not need
+- Find and delete code you do not need

 More information about regular expressions (RegEx)